-Washington, D.C. – Rep. Ryan Costello (PA-06) issued the following statement regarding the budget blueprint released this morning by the Administration.
+Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement regarding the Administration's proposed budget:

-Washington, D.C. – Rep. Ryan Costello (PA-06) issued the following statement today after the Energy and Commerce Committee advanced the American Health Care Act:
+Washington, D.C. – Rep. Ryan Costello (PA-06) today issued the following statement on the revisions made to the American Health Care Act:

 In The News

 POTTSTOWN >> Fifth-graders at Pottstown Middle School got another lesson in computer coding Monday courtesy of Google and U.S. Rep. Ryan Costello, R-6th Dist.

 Google delivered the Computer Science First Road Show — a computer science education presentation developed by Google for fourth- through eighth-grade students — to fifth-grade students in Pottstown.

 Deploying active-duty service members could terminate television and internet service contracts without penalty under bipartisan legislation introduced by U.S Rep. Ryan Costello (R-PA) last week.

 PITTSBURGH (KDKA) — A US Congressman from Pennsylvania is promising action following a KDKA investigation into a new health crisis facing America’s military.

 Some are calling exposure to “burn pits” in Iraq and Afghanistan this generation’s Agent Orange.